authup/documentation/src/guide/deployment/docker-compose.md

 ## Compose file configuration

 This section contains multiple examples for how to deploy and configure authup using docker-compose.
 The different examples show how to configure authup using the options described in the [configuration](./configuration) section.

-### Basic configuration
+Simply paste and modify the example you want to use into a `docker-compose.yml` file.

 The following example shows the most basic configuration for authup.
 It shows two options for configuring where authup stores its data.
 The first option is to use a docker managed volume.
 The second option is to mount a local directory.